 This Addendum supplements and does not replace the Agreement.
 In the event of a conflict between the terms of this Addendum and the terms of the Agreement, the relevant terms of this Addendum shall apply.
 All capitalized terms that are not defined in this Addendum shall have the meaning set forth in the Agreement.

-This Addendum excludes personal data for which Bloomberg Industry Group is a Data Controller.
+This Addendum excludes personal data for which Bloomberg Industry Group is a Data Controller, such as names of end users, usage metrics data, among others.

 DEFINITIONS

 In this Addendum: